 My first run with the jacket was the 2013 New Year’s Eve midnight run in Central Park.
 Since then, I’ve worn it to a few races and even to a tech talk.
 The full build out details can be found here.

-Adafruit FLORA and Neopixel ring
+Adafruit FLORA and Neopixel class

 Next weekend at NYC Resistor we are teaching a class on the Adafruit FLORA and Neopixel.
 These round Arduino compatible controller boards are a great base for wearable projects like watches, jackets and neck ties, as well as holiday decorations.
 Bring your laptop and we’ll teach you to make the LED ring blink with patterns of your own design.
 No prior programming required.
 The class fee includes a FLORA board, batteries, cabling, 4 RGB LED pixels and a 16 RGB LED ring.